Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

   this.woosmap.trackNotificationOpen(this);
 ```

-## Implement your own Notifications services
+## Implement your own notifications service
 ### AndroidManifest
-If you don't want to use the woosmap's notification service you can implement your own service
+If you don't want to use the Woosmap notification service, you can implement your own.

-You have to declare the firebases services in the Manifest
+You have to declare the Firebase service in the Manifest
 ```xml
 <service android:name=".ExampleInstanceIdService">
     <intent-filter>